lauler1/asyncua-reverse-connection/README.md

 ```

 The server’s data model is configured via `config.json`, which is processed by `.\lib\import_model.py`.
-> 🔹 The `endpoint` configuration in the JSON is currently unused and can be ignored.
+> ⚠️ The `endpoint` configuration in the JSON is currently unused and can be ignored.

-> The reason for using this import model library is because I used another project as example for the server which already used it.
+> The reason for using this import model library in 'lib\' is because I used another project as example for the server which already used it.

 #### Security